racross1/fetch-backend/README.md

 The example data also includes transactions for a user with the username "joe" (included in order to show differences in payer points by user and global payer points across users).
 You can log in as joe as well.

-To access the app with the seeded test user data, enter either "test_user" (or "joe") into the username field and then click the login button.
+To access the app with the seeded test user data, enter "test_user" (or "joe") into the username field and then click the login button.

 You can also create a new username if you prefer.
 To log back in as a user you create, you will need to enter the username exactly as you first entered it (field is case sensitive).